 All care professionals with access to health and care information work under strict codes of conduct meaning they must respect privacy and keep all information safe.
 Failure to do so is a serious offence.
 Information about you is protected under the Data Protection Act 2018/General Data Protection Regulations 2016.

 This requires that care professionals:

 - Can only see information they require to carry out their role in the delivery and management of care

 - Have a duty of confidence towards your information.

 The programme to join up care records was developed in partnership with health and care organisations in Barnet, Camden, Enfield, Islington and Haringey.
 It is coordinated by North London Partners in health and care.

 If you want to find out what information a care organisation has about you, you can contact that organisation directly and request this from them.
 This is known as a Subject Access Request.

 To do this, go to the website of the organisation in question (your hospital, GP, care organisation etc) and look for 'access to my record'.
 Information on each individual organisation's process will be published on the site.

-Remember - the joined up care record is simply health and care information from other organisations, displayed in one place, so that each organisation can work together to care for patients.
+Remember - joined up care records are health and care information from other organisations, displayed in one place, so that each organisation can work together to care for patients.

 For more information about making a Subject Access Request visit this website https://ico.org.uk/your-data-matters/your-right-of-access/